Chris Ellison (businessman): Early ventures

 In 1978, Ellison moved to Karratha, Western Australia, where he established rigging firm Karratha Rigging and won a contract to work on the North West Shelf Venture.
-He served as managing director until 1982, when he sold the firm to Walter Wright Industries and subsequently became general manager of its WA/NT division.
+He was managing director until 1982, when he sold the firm to Walter Wright Industries and subsequently became general manager of its WA/NT division.
 In 1986 he established Genco Ltd, which was acquired by engineering firm Monadelphous Group in 1988.
 Ellison became a substantial shareholder in Monadelphous as a result of the acquisition, but the company collapsed in the early 1990s and left him financially ruined.

 Mineral Resources

-In 2006, Mineral Resources Limited was established by Ellison and others as a merger of three mining services firms – pipeline contractor PIHA, ore-crushing firm Crushing Services International (CSI), and Process Minerals International (PMI).
+In 2006, Ellison and others established Mineral Resources as a merger of three mining services firms: pipeline contractor PIHA, ore-crushing firm Crushing Services International (CSI), and Process Minerals International (PMI).
 Ellison was a major shareholder in each of the three.
 Mineral Resources was floated on the Australian Stock Exchange (ASX) in 2006 at 90 cents per share.
 By 2022 the company's share price had risen to an all-time high of over $71 per share, with Ellison holding around 12 percent of the company.

+In 2023, Ellison's compensation as managing director of Mineral Resources was AU$6 million.

+In 2024, Ellison attracted attention for comments he made during a financial results presentation at Mineral Resources.
+Opposing any form of remote work, Ellison said he wanted to "hold them [staff] captive all day long.
+I don’t want them leaving the building … I don’t want them walking down the road for a cup of coffee.
+We kind of figured out a few years ago how much that cost."

+In October 2024, Ellison admitted to being involved in a tax evasion scheme.

 Other activities

-As of 2022, Ellison reportedly owned a 10 percent stake in ASX-listed rare earths explorer VHM Limited.
+As of 2022, Ellison owned a 10 percent stake in ASX-listed rare earths explorer VHM Limited.
+In September 2023 he was appointed non-executive chairman of ASX-listed explorer Delta Lithium Ltd after Mineral Resources acquired a controlling stake.